VidyutPrabakaran1/AI-Password-Manager/README.md

 3) Username Generator - Let's you generate usernames for various accounts.

 4) Master Password - Set a powerful password for all your passwords !
+[COMING SOON]

 What about customization ?

 1) Default Themes - Light and Dark modes, are built into the program for comfortable viewing.

 2) Theme Creator - Light and Dark mode not enough?
 Design your own theme !
+[COMING SOON]